Skip to main content

 • Düchting, Hajo.
 Jan Vermeer und seine Zeit.
 Stuttgart, 2011, 117, 119, ill.

-• Liedtke, Arthur, and Arthur K. Wheelock Jr. “Giovane donna seduta al virginale.”
+• Liedtke, Walter, and Arthur K. Wheelock Jr. “Giovane donna seduta al virginale.”
 In Johannes Vermeer: Il secolo d’oro dell’arte olandese.
 Edited by Sandrina Bandera, Walter Liedtke, and Arthur K. Wheelock Jr., 220–24, no. 51.
 Exh. cat.
 Rome, Scuderie del Quirinale.
 Rome, 2012.

 • Wieseman, Marjorie E. Vermeer and Music: The Art of Love and Leisure.
 Exh. cat.
 London, National Gallery.
-New Haven, 2013, 70–71, cat. no. 25.
+New Haven, 2013, 70–71, no. 25.

 • Blanc, Jan.
 Vermeer: La fabrique de la gloire.
 Paris, 2014, 160–63, figs. 140–41, 205.